 Links to reference materials and download content (activity sheets, pdfs, powerpoint lessons etc...)

 What you might need to know

-Brexit came about because the Prime Minister who was re-elected in 2015 promised the British people a referendum on whether the UK should stay in the EU or leave the EU.
+Brexit came about because the Prime Minister, David Cameron, who was re-elected in 2015 promised the British people a referendum on whether the UK should stay in the EU or leave the EU.
 More than answering the people’s request, it was a political calculation on the part of the Prime Minister to please the increasingly vocal people in his party who wanted out of the EU.
-A referendum was organised.
+Cameron himself campaigned for Remain.
+He hoped that a strong victory of Remain would keep the anti-EU people in his party quiet.
+A referendum was organised in 2016.
 This is a good opportunity to remind the children that an election is a vote for a person (or a political party) and a referendum is a vote on a question.

 The Brexit referendum was about whether to stay or leave the EU.
 On 23 June 2016, 52% of the people living in the UK voted to leave.
 However there were huge disparities across the UK.
 A majority in Scotland and NI voted to stay; it was the same in London for example.
 But a majority in England and Wales voted to leave.
 Overall, a majority of people across the UK voted to leave the EU.
 This is why it is important to get the children to understand the difference between England and the UK.
 The UK is a four piece puzzle country with England, Wales, Scotland and NI.
 It is the UK leaving even if not all the pieces voted to go.

-A lot of lies were told during the campaign.
+A lot of lies were told during the campaign, on both sides.
 In particular a double decker bus stated that if the UK left the EU, they could use the £350 million sent to the EU every week to fund the NHS.
 The day after the referendum, one of the leaders of the campaign, Nigel Farage, was invited on TV and admitted it was a lie.